QAGIw3/PlatformQ/docs/architecture/advanced_compute_markets_implementation_status.md

 - Anti-wash trading measures
 - Price manipulation detection

+### Service Security
+- API rate limiting
+- User authentication via wallet signatures
+- Resource quota enforcement
+- DDoS protection for critical paths

 ## Conclusion

 The Advanced Compute Markets implementation successfully extends PlatformQ's Infrastructure DeFi ecosystem to support cutting-edge computing resources.
+With all three market services (Quantum, AI Compute, and Network Bandwidth) now fully implemented, the platform provides comprehensive coverage of modern compute resource trading needs.

 The modular architecture allows for seamless integration with existing services while providing specialized mechanisms for quantum coherence, AI performance, and network quality management.
+Each service includes robust background task management, real-time pricing engines, and comprehensive APIs.

 The next phase involves full integration with existing DeFi protocols, deployment to testnet, and comprehensive testing of market dynamics.
 This positions PlatformQ as a leader in decentralized compute resource markets, enabling novel use cases at the intersection of DeFi and advanced computing.